Simintei/airbnb-clone-project/README.md

 >PostgreSQL
 Also a relational database that's often chosen for complex queries, scalability and advanced features.
 It handles geospatial quesries, supports JSON fields and more robust with data integrity and transactions.

+DATABASE DESIGN
+Key Entities
+User Profiles, Properties, Bookings, Reviews and Payments
+1. Users Profiles (Guests & Hosts)

+id (Primary Key)
+name (full name of the user)
+email (unique login identifier) role (guest, host, or admin) date_joined (when the user signed up)

+>User-Properties
+--one property belongs to exactly one host(user) --many properties can belong to one host(user)
+>User-Bookings
+--One guest (User) can make many bookings.
+--One booking belongs to exactly one guest(user).
+>Users-Reviews
+--One guest (User) can write many reviews.
+--One review belongs to exactly one guest.

+2. Properties (Listings)

+id (Primary Key)
+user_id (host_id) (FK → Users, the host who owns this property) title (“Cozy Apartment in Nairobi”) location (address or coordinates) price_per_night (numeric) status (available, booked, inactive)

+>User-Properties
+--one property belongs to exactly one host(user) --many properties can belong to one host(user)
+>Properties-Bookings
+--One property can have many bookings(over time)
+--One booking is linked to exactly one property
+>Properties-Reviews
+--One property can have many reviews.
+--One review is tied to exactly one property.

+3. Bookings

+id (Primary Key)
+property_id (FK → Properties)
+user_id (guest_id) (FK → Users, the person booking)
+check_in_date
+check_out_date
+status (pending, confirmed, cancelled)

+>Properties-Bookings
+--One property can have many bookings(over time)
+--One booking is linked to exactly one property
+>Bookings-Payments
+--One booking has one payment record.
+--One payment is tied to exactly one booking.

+4. Reviews

+id (Primary Key)
+property_id (FK → Properties)
+user_id (guest_id) (FK → Users, reviewer)
+rating (1–5 stars)
+comment (text)
+created_at (timestamp)

+>Users-Reviews
+--One guest (User) can write many reviews.
+--One review belongs to exactly one guest.
+>Properties-Reviews
+--One property can have many reviews.
+--One review is tied to exactly one property.

+5. Payments

+id (Primary Key)
+booking_id (FK → Bookings)
+amount (numeric)
+payment_method(card, mobile money,PayPal)
+payment_date (timestamp)
+status (pending, completed, failed, refunded)

+>Bookings-Payments
+--One booking has one payment record.
+--One payment is tied to exactly one booking.